 Has the course helped your career in other ways?

-Lisa: Yes, it gave me the confidence to excel at my role when managing projects.
+Lisa: Yes, doing a PRINCE2 gave me the confidence to excel at my role when managing projects.
 I feel more comfortable when seeking advice from my colleagues who are project managers, because I am more familiar with the terminology they are using that were very foreign to me before.

 How did you find work after the course?